-In total throughout the year, 19 students were supported in KS3, either through English mentoring, support in class, or both.
+In total throughout the year, 29 students were supported in KS3, either through English mentoring, support in class, or both.

-4 identified students were offered one-to-one and small group sessions to support academic targets in English.
-Attendance at these sessions was 88%.
+- 100% of supported identified students achieved Flightpath 4 or above. - 80% of identified students made progress or achieved their flightpath. - 3 identified students were offered one-to-one and small group sessions to support academic targets in English.
+Attendance at these sessions was 66%. - The English Mentor supported 8 double lessons per fortnight.